Going deep: exploring the waters off Vancouver Island with winter diving - Comox Valley Record

 Surprisingly, wintertime is actually a preferred time for scuba diving in these parts due to its strong visibility.

+READ MORE: UVic astronomer writes ultimate Vancouver Island, Gulf Islands snorkelling guide

-The local diving community is growing immensely, and there has actually been a slight increase in interest since the pandemic arrived, she added.
+The local diving community is growing immensely, and there’s actually been a slight increase in interest since the pandemic arrived, she adds.

 Among the treasures the coast of Vancouver Island can lay claim to is the giant Pacific octopus – one of the largest octopuses in the world.
 Isles said interactions with octopi are special.

-Haley said octopi are highly intelligent, and rather curious creatures, that will interact with humans.
+Haley said octopi are highly intelligent, curious creatures that will interact with humans.